-Do's: Tips for Children and Adults with Scoliosis
+Do's: Tips for Children (and Adults) with Scoliosis

-Do Get Early Intervention
+Do Start Early Intervention

 Doctors may tell you to wait six months to a year if your child has a mild curve, but the greatest results may be achieved if your child gets muscle retraining and nutritional support before the curve reaches 30 degrees.

 You have the right to get a second opinion and choose the best scoliosis treatment options.

 To learn more about how to treat the whole scoliosis condition and not only the curve, connect with our passionate providers at ScoliSMART.
 To explore a non-brace/ non-surgical treatment for your child’s scoliosis problem, you may schedule a no-cost Zoom or phone consultation with a ScoliSMART doctor.
 Please get in touch with us today!